Is Business Insurance The Same As Personal Insurance?

 Professional Liability Insurance

-Professional liability insurance helps cover legal fees, settlements, and damages if a client alleges that your advice or service caused them harm.
+Professional liability insurance helps cover legal fees, settlements, and damages if a client alleges your advice or service caused them harm.
 It provides peace of mind and financial protection for professionals in case of unexpected claims or lawsuits.

 Personal Insurance: Protecting Your Personal Life